wikukarno/buanacoding/content/blog/go/understanding-pointers-in-go-reference-types-and-receivers-explained.md

 Go is Smart: Automatic Conversion
 ---------------------------------

-Go is smart enough to let you call pointer receiver methods on value types and vice versa—it will automatically add or remove the `&` for you:
+Go is smart enough to let you call pointer receiver methods on value types and vice versa--it will automatically add or remove the `&` for you:

 ```go
 person := Person{"Bob", 30}